tradingview-pine-seeds/docs/repo.md

 ## Add data files

-- Upload CSV data files to the `data/repo_name` directory
+- Upload CSV data files to the `data/repo_name` directory.
-- Upload a JSON character description file to the `symbol_info` directory
+- Upload a JSON character description file to the `symbol_info` directory.

 ## Check the data upload

-Data is regularly checked and loaded into TradingView storage by the __Check data and create pr__ action.
+The __Check data and create pr__ action regularly checks data and loads it into the TradingView storage.
-The results of the data checks can be found in the action logs.
+You can find the results of the data checks in the action logs.

 After updating the data files and completing the relevant actions, examine the log for errors.

-- Go to the repository __Actions__ tab
+1. Go to the repository __Actions__ tab.
-- Check the __Check data and create pr__ action log
+2. Check the __Check data and create pr__ action log.

 The [data requirements][_data] are listed in the tables.
 We indicate which field failed the check in the log and explain why.